Cluster research works.

 Don’t just check research your ancestors and move on.
 You should research every pensioner living where your ancestors lived.

-Their pension files may tell a story that includes your ancestor.
-Your ancestor may have provided testimony in his neighbor’s file.
-In fact, if they were in the same community, they very likely did.
+A neighbor’s pension file may tell a story that includes your ancestor.
+Your ancestor likely provided testimony in his neighbor’s file.

 Here’s a great example of why this process–time-consuming as it is–works.